Thinking of undergoing a blepharoplasty? Keep on reading.

 In a typical procedure, we make incisions following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower lids.
 The incisions may extend into the crow’s feet or laugh lines at the outer corners of your eyes.
 Working through these incisions, we’ll remove excess fat.
 Blepharoplasty will not solve the droopy eyebrow or the crow’s feet.
 These would need additional procedures to correct them.

-In lower eyelids, we may the transconjunctival blepharoplasty.
+In lower eyelids, we favour the transconjunctival blepharoplasty.
 In this procedure the incision is made inside your lower eyelid, leaving no visible scar.
 This is actually the commonest technique for lower eyelid as it has fewer potential complications, recovery is faster and there are no visible scars.
 In men, transconjunctival approach is our preferred technique, because eyelids in men are more lax and the risk of a round eye because of retraction of the skin of the eyelid is higher.

 To correct the dark and hollow circle of the eye, we use the own fat bag to fill in.
 This is named trasposition of fat.
 For hyperpigmentation we use either nanofat, carboxitherapy or the Q-switched laser.